 If you wish to practice yoga for your health and wellbeing then it is there for you.
 The teachers of the tradition are acutely aware of society’s need for this and dedicate themselves to the relief of such suffering.
 If you wish to develop a deeper understanding of your body, energy and mind, and to have greater energy and capacity, this is also possible through regular practice of even the most simple yoga.
 If you wish to explore and evolve your full potential then this is also possible.
 The magic ingredient is not the teacher, although they are also important.
 What brings yoga to life is the commitment of the practitioner to undertake consistent steps on this journey towards self understanding.

-During the twentieth century a number of yoga practices that fulfil the needs of today’s society were brought together as the Satyananda System of Yoga.
-These practices can also be utilized by those who wish to go deeper in the process of self discovery.
+During the twentieth century a number of yoga practices that fulfil the needs of today’s society were brought together as the Satyananda System

 These practices include: